[,1] [,2] [,3]

 It roughly corresponds to the principal directions \((\cos \pi/6, \sin \pi/6 )\simeq (0.866, 0.5)\) and the thereto-orthogonal \((-\sin \pi/6, \cos \pi/6 )\simeq (-0.5, 0.866)\) (up to an orientation inverse) with the corresponding variances of \(5\) and \(2\) (i.e., standard deviations of \(\sqrt{5}\) and \(\sqrt{2}\)), respectively.
 Note that this method of performing principal component analysis, i.e., recreating the scale and rotation transformation applied on \(\mathbf{Z}\) based only on \(\mathbf{X}\), is not particularly numerically stable; see below for an alternative.

 11.4.5.
-QR decomposition#
+QR decomposition

 We say that a real \(n\times m\) matrix \(\mathbf{Q}\), \(n\ge m\), is orthogonal, whenever \(\mathbf{Q}^T \mathbf{Q} = \mathbf{I}\) (identity matrix).
 This is equivalent to \(\mathbf{Q}\)’s columns’ being orthogonal unit vectors.
 Also, if \(\mathbf{Q}\) is a square matrix, then \(\mathbf{Q}^T=\mathbf{Q}^{-1}\) if and only if \(\mathbf{Q}^T \mathbf{Q} = \mathbf{Q} \mathbf{Q}^T = \mathbf{I}\).

 Let \(\mathbf{A}\) be a real[6] \(n\times m\) matrix with \(n\ge m\).
 Then \(\mathbf{A}=\mathbf{Q}\mathbf{R}\) is its QR decomposition (in the so-called narrow form), if \(\mathbf{Q}\) is an orthogonal \(n\times m\) matrix and \(\mathbf{R}\) is an upper triangular \(m\times m\) one.
+The qr function returns an object of the S3 class qr from which we can extract the two components; see the qr.Q and qr.R functions.

 Example 11.25